in-async/AdColony-Android-SDK-wiki-ja/API-Details.md

 * *activity*
   * Your Activity context (i.e. 'this').
 * *client_options*
-  * A String containing your app version, origin store, and optionally a 'skippable' parameter to enable skippable ads in your app (example: “version=1.1,store:google,skippable”). **Note that no publisher earnings or V4VC rewards will occur if an ad is canceled using this method.**
+  * A String containing your app version, origin store, and optionally a 'skippable' parameter to enable skippable ads in your app (example: “version=1.1,store:google,skippable”). **Note: no publisher earnings or V4VC rewards will occur if an ad is canceled using this method.**
 * *app_id*
   * The AdColony app ID for your app.
 This can be created and retrieved at the [Control Panel](http://clients.adcolony.com)
 * *zone_ids*